An unfortunate event fueled the transformation of actress Bubbles Paraiso into a determined and tenacious triathlete

-Text by and photos courtesy of Bubbles Paraiso
+Photos courtesy of Bubbles Paraiso

 They say it takes a village to do something seemingly unthinkable.
 In my case, what a large village did it take.

 When this year started, I had no idea I was going to be a triathlete.
 I mean sure, I was already slowly getting into running, but I didn’t know how to swim (I knew how to go from point A to B without drowning!) and biking was something I did for fun—in high heels.
-My journey into triathlon is something that you could call as accidental, literally.
+My journey into triathlon is something you could call as accidental, literally.

 This year I made it my resolution to just say yes to opportunities.
 So when Kuya Kim [Atienza] messaged me one Saturday night (after seeing my post about running around the neighborhood that day) inviting me to race with him and his group the next day, I said yes in a heartbeat.
 Only after saying yes did I remember to ask more pertinent questions.